 The good news is that you should be pretty much in the clear with those first quarter to-dos.
 But the flip side is that you need to start thinking strategically about what you want to do next year.
 How did open enrollment go?
+What voluntary benefits do we want to offer?
 What should we do differently next year?
 What are our goals for the upcoming year?
 How are we going to execute on those goals?

 Believe it or not, if your benefits renew on January 1, it has likely been six months or more since you last thought strategically about your benefits programs.
 You’ve been so inundated with the administrative processes surrounding implementation and enrollment that you haven’t had the time to focus on strategy.
 The beginning of spring is a great time to schedule your first planning check-in with your benefits broker.

 What should be on the top of your strategy discussion list?
 Voluntary benefits.